19 Brand Activation Ideas To Connect With Your Target Audience

 Brand activation is a relatively new term in the marketing world, becoming popular within the last few years.
 It plays a crucial role in any multi-touch event marketing plan.
-Brand activation is building awareness for a company by engaging directly with target audiences consumers.
+Brand activation is building awareness for a company by engaging directly with target audiences.
 This can be done through different event types, formats, or marketing campaigns, as long as the effort results in a specific consumer experience that builds a company’s notoriety.

 If this definition seems broad to you, that’s because brand activation can be initiated in so many different ways.
-The rest of this blog post will explore ideas and examples you can use and learn from to grow awareness for your company.
+The rest of this blog article will explore ideas and examples you can use and learn from to grow awareness for your company.